RayannonVelarde/Offline-GUI-Topic-Modeling/README.md

-# Offline Studio — Local Audio Transcription & Topic Discovery for Qualitative Research
+# Offline Speech to Text Studio — Local Audio Transcription & Topic Discovery for Qualitative Research

 Qualitative researchers often juggle tools just to go from a recorded interview to organized insights.
 Most cloud-based options raise privacy concerns when audio contains sensitive subjects.
 This project collapses that workflow into one offline desktop app — no API keys, no uploads, no cloud dependency.